Navigating Salvage Vehicle Auctions in Kansas: Rules and Best Practices

 Even experienced buyers make common mistakes.
 A critical mistake to avoid?
 Buying a non-repairable titled vehicle, thinking you can fix it up and get it on the road.
 Kansas law says no—period.
 Doesn’t matter how much money or skill you throw at it.
 That designation is permanent, and the vehicle cannot be legally driven.

 Another classic mistake is looking at a “small” front-end hit and assuming it’s cheap to fix.
 That minor collision might be hiding bent frame rails, wrecked suspension geometry, or fried collision avoidance sensors that cost more than the car.
-Get professional estimates before you bid, not after.
+Inspect the item before you bid.
+Due diligence protects your investment.

 Be sure to pay attention to salvage vehicle registration deadlines as well.
 Kansas requires out-of-state salvage vehicles to be inspected and a rebuilt title application filed within 60 days of receiving the title.
 Miss that window, and your registration gets complicated fast.
 Worse, your insurance might drop coverage.